 (Posted January 2, 2013)

-, executive director, Religion Newswriters Association
+BY DEBRA L. MASON, executive director, Religion Newswriters Association

-s the nation reeled from the December 14 killing of 20 first graders and six adults in Newtown, Connecticut, religious leaders sought to console a stunned public and to discern religion’s role in future debates about mental health and gun control.
+As the nation reeled from the December 14 killing of 20 first graders and six adults in Newtown, Connecticut, religious leaders sought to console a stunned public and to discern religion’s role in future debates about mental health and gun control.

 The No. 1 U.S. religion story in December 2012 was, without a doubt, the school attack and the mournful search for meaning that follows.
 However, before the shooting, professional journalists who cover religion voted on the year’s other significant religious events.

 The U.S. Catholic bishops’ opposition to national health care legislation mandating contraception coverage was ranked the No.1 Religion Story of 2012 by members of the Religion Newswriters Association.

 Related to the top story, the top religion newsmaker was Cardinal Timothy Dolan of New York, who became the point man for Catholic objections to required coverage of contraception, sterilization and morning after drugs in Obamacare.

 The Top 10 Religion Stories of the Year are below:

 2. A Pew Forum on Religion & Public Life survey shows that "nones” is the fastest-growing religious group in the United States, rising to 19.6 percent of the population.